daresaydigital/Android_for_car/README.md

-# Useful links about android automotive and android auto
+# Useful links about Android Automotive OS and Android Auto

 It is a repository where I store useful information about android automotive and android auto.
 You can contribute it add other interesting information about this topic, just create PR.

 ## 🦮 Guidelines
 - [Design for Driving](https://developers.google.com/cars/design)